Job-Hunting in Australia

 Currently available for one year for U.S., U.K, Canadia citizens, among other nationalities.
 To check eligibility or to apply, go to BUNAC.

-Recently amended immigration law means that any traveler on a year’s working-holiday visa who spends three months or more as a farm worker in regional Australia (anywhere outside of the major population centers) is now eligible to apply for a second working-holiday visa, if her or she still meets the original requirements.
+Recently amended immigration law means that any traveler on a year’s working-holiday visa who spends three months or more as a farm worker in regional Australia (anywhere outside of the major population centers) is now eligible to apply for a second working holiday visa if he or she still meets the original requirements.

 Find Harvest Jobs is an Australian government website that allows you to search for seasonal opportunities.